MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/suspend-clusternode.md

 ### -ForceDrain
 The -ForceDrain switch, used in conjunction with the -Drain switch, allows all the workloads to be safely moved to other nodes, while maintaining the highest levels of availability and using the best placement logic.

-If a graceful move can't be done for some or all workloads, any workload that failed to gracefully move will be stopped and moved  to other node as failed role.
-After that, the node will forcedly pause.
+If some or all of the workloads can't be moved safely, any workload that failed will be stopped and moved to another node as a failed role.
+Thereafter, the node will be forced to pause.